phetsims/perennial/js/build-server/README.md

 - npm update in chipper and the sim directory
 - grunt build-for-server --brands=phet for selected locales (see chipper's Gruntfile for details)
 - for rc deploys:
-    - deploy to spot, checkout master for all repositories, and finish
+    - deploy to the dev server, checkout master for all repositories, and finish
 - for production deploys:
     - mkdir for the new sim version
     - copy the build files to the correct location in the server doc root